An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Geometric reconstruction and homology inference

-\paragraph{Union of balls and distance functions.} Given a compact subset $K$ of $\R^d$, and a non negative real number $r$, the union of balls of radius $r$ centered on $K$, $K^r = \cup_{x \in K} B(x,r)$, called the $r$-offset of $K$, is the $r$-sublevel set of the distance function $d_K : \R^d \to \R$ defined by $d_K(x) = \inf_{y \in K} \| x-y\|$; in other words, $K^r = d_k^{-1}([0,r])$.
+Given a compact subset $K$ of $\R^d$, and a non negative real number $r$, the union of balls of radius $r$ centered on $K$, $K^r = \cup_{x \in K} B(x,r)$, called the $r$-offset of $K$, is the $r$-sublevel set of the distance function $d_K : \R^d \to \R$ defined by $d_K(x) = \inf_{y \in K} \| x-y\|$; in other words, $K^r = d_k^{-1}([0,r])$.
 This remark allows to use differential properties of distance functions and to compare the topology of the offsets of compact sets that are close to each other with respect to the Hausdorff distance.